gustavobio/tpl/README.md

 ```
 web.tpl()
 ```
-*Click the screenshot for a larger view*
+*Click on the screenshot for an expanded view*
 ![](http://i.imgur.com/Kjbb9nx.png)